Chapter 16

 1621.5 The right to respond shall include the right to present evidence that the employee believes might affect the final decision on the proposed or summary action.
 Such evidence may include written statements of witnesses, affidavits, or documents or any other form or depiction of information.

-1621.6 As a written part of his or her response, an employee shall raise every defense, fact, or matter in extenuation, exculpation, or mitigation of which the employee has knowledge or reasonably should have knowledge or which is relevant to a reason for which the employee took an action (of failed to take an action) which is a subject of the proposed or summary action.
+1621.6 As a written part of his or her response, an employee shall raise every defense, fact, or matter in extenuation, exculpation, or mitigation of which the employee has knowledge or reasonably should have knowledge or which is relevant to a reason for which the employee took an action (or failed to take an action) which is a subject of the proposed or summary action.
 The failure of the employee to raise a known defense, fact, or matter shall constitute a waiver of such defense, fact, or matter in all subsequent proceedings.

 1622 Administrative Reviews